achigeor/intelligent_robot_systems_2016/README.md

 Challenge 1 [*2 pts*]: **Laser-based obstacle avoidance**

 You must fill the part of the code that calculates linear and rotational velocities using the LIDAR values.
 The objective is for the robot to wander, but not collide to obstacles.
-Please add the code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/speeds_assignment.py#L73) and [here](https://github.com/etsardou/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/speeds_assignment.py#L131).
+I added code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/speeds_assignment.py#L73) and [here](https://github.com/etsardou/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/speeds_assignment.py#L131).

 Notes: The robot **must** have a maximum absolute linear speed of **0.3 m/s** and maximum absolute rotational speed **0.3 rad/sec**.

-In order to check this functionality turn [this](https://github.com/etsardou/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/config/autonomous_expl.yaml#L9) to ```False```.
+In order to check this functionality turn [this](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/config/autonomous_expl.yaml#L9) to ```False```.

 ---

 Challenge 2 [*1 pt*]: **Path visualization**

 This task is about making the path visible to the RViz tool.
-Please add the code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/navigation.py#252).
+I added the code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/navigation.py#252).
 The ```self.robot_perception.resolution``` and ```self.robot_perception.origin``` parameters may be useful, thus you must understand how the robot perception module works / stores the data.

-In order to test it, the exploration mode must be enabled, thus turn [this](https://github.com/etsardou/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/config/autonomous_expl.yaml#L9) to ```True```.
+In order to test it, the exploration mode must be enabled, thus turn [this](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/config/autonomous_expl.yaml#L9) to ```True```.
 This value will be kept ```True``` for all the remaining tasks.

 ---

 Challenge 3 [*2 pts*]: **Path following**

-This task is about producing the correct velocities for the robot to follow the produced path.
-Please add the code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/navigation.py#L290).
+This task is about producing the correct velocities for the robot to follow the produced path.I addedthe code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/navigation.py#L290).
 The known parameters are the global robot pose acquired from the SLAM algorithm and the next subtarget.

 Again, the robot **must** have a maximum absolute linear speed of **0.3 m/s** and maximum absolute rotational speed **0.3 rad/sec**.